 Development Studies is an interdisciplinary concentration whose mission is to provide students with the knowledge, critical perspectives and skills they need to engage with the issues of economic and social development, especially as they relate to the Global South.
 The concentration is grounded in the social sciences – anthropology, sociology, political science, and economics – but it also heavily draws from history, art, and other disciplines in the humanities.
 The requirements are designed with three goals in mind: first, provide concentrators a solid foundation in the question of development; second, allow concentrators to develop expertise in a specific region that is of interest to them; third, give concentrators access to a wide range of courses in a large number of disciplines of interest to them.
 Concentrators are encouraged to do their own original field research.
 During the senior year, concentrators complete a capstone experience tailored to their interests in some aspect of international development.
 Towards this end, they benefit from extensive faculty and peer support.

 Students in this concentration will:

-All concentrators are required to write a senior thesis.
-However, students who demonstrate exceptional scholarship are recommended for Honors in the concentration.
-DS students do not have to apply for Honors.
-All students who fulfill the following requirements will be recommended for honors: a minimum grade average in concentration courses of 3.5 and a thesis judged by both advisors as meriting Honors.
-Please see the program website for a complete description of program requirements.
+All concentrators must complete a senior capstone experience.
+Students may choose to complete a senior thesis or complete a senior capstone seminar.
+Those who wish to complete a senior thesis must secure approval at the end of the junior year.
+All students who fulfill the following requirements will be recommended for honors: a minimum grade average in concentration courses of 3.5 and a senior thesis judged by both advisors as meriting Honors.
+Please see the program website for more information.

 This concentration allows you to address the following Liberal Learning goals:

-Development Studies alumni have gone on to work as university faculty and researchers for domestic and international non-governmental organizations, as well as in finance and public health.
+Development Studies alumni have gone on to work as university faculty and researchers for domestic and international non-governmental organizations, a well as in finance and public health.

 Visit this DUG's website to learn more.